squrem/Coursera/README.md

 # Coursera
-contains solutions for a course "Data analysis" and others on Coursera
+contains solutions for a course "Data analysis" and others on Stepik